d-tear/CXTB_Internalization/README.md

 # CXTB_Internalization
-Purpose: I created his pipeline is to calculate fluorescent cholera toxin (CXTB) internalization from confocal z-stacks.
+Purpose: I created this pipeline is to calculate fluorescent cholera toxin (CXTB) internalization from confocal z-stacks.
 However, this pipeline could be adapted to study fluorescent ligand internalization in a variety of contexts.
 In addition, this pipeline is modular.
 Depending on your needs, you can pick and choose different parts of the pipeline to answer your research question.
 ------------------------------------------------------------------------------------------------------------------------------